arturscheiner/dgb-gitsync/README.md

 s	Sync a pipeline with its git repo
 	E.g. -> dgb-gs -s pipeline-name

+w	Watch and sync when a pipeline changes
+	E.g. -> dgb-gs -w pipeline-name

 about this script
 c	Check this script deployment